 Since we tend to remember better the last moments of the trips, it’s important to top it all off.
 The check-out is your last chance to impress guests.

 All the processes mentioned before to speed up the check-in can also be used in check out.
 In some cases, with the guest’s authorization, it’s even possible to do an express check out.

 That means that the guests will not need to go through the front desk to pay the bill, and they can get an invoice by email.
 They only need to leave their keys on the reception desk and that’s it!

 This is a very much appreciated option for guests who are always running late.
 Sometimes, the flight departure time is dangerously close and they don’t have any minute to waste in lines.
 No one wants to miss a flight or, in worse scenarios, have to stay an extra night at a hotel.

-Which strategies does your hotel have to simplify the check-in and the check out processes?
+Which strategies does your hotel have to simplify the check-in and check-out processes?
 When doing this, you are not only increasing guest satisfaction but also optimizing the productivity of the front desk team.

 Guests won’t waste time in queues and front desk agents won’t get bored with repeating the same things a hundred times a day.
 With online check-in, everybody wins, don’t you agree?

-*translated from the original “Check in online para hotéis: como acabar de vez com filas na recepção” by Paula Miranda.
+*translated by Paula Miranda from the original, “Check in online para hotéis: como acabar de vez com filas na recepção” .